 7. Are Accelerated BSN courses online?

-The College offers multiple online and web-based resources, including the Blackboard Learning System™, for course materials, assignments, interactive learning, discussion boards, testing, grades and more.
+The College offers multiple online and web-based resources, including the Canvas Learning System™, for course materials, assignments, interactive learning, discussion boards, testing, grades and more.
 Daily class attendance is required, with digital resources as 24/7 on-demand learning support tools.

 8. Where do students do clinical training?

 You'll get learning lab/clinical instruction through the College's state-of-the-art clinical training facilities/simulators.
 You'll also do clinical rotations at area medical centers, hospitals and other health facilities.
 Some evening and weekend clinical education may be necessary.
 A student services representative can provide specific clinical sites for the campus you attend.